osmanonurkoc/AdaptiveIconsShowcase/index.md

  - Hyperion Launcher: Go to Launcher's Home Settings.
 Open "Iconography", Then Choose Icon Pack.
 Change the shape as you want.
  - Nova Launcher: Go to Launcher's Settings.
 Open "Look & Feel", Then open "Icon Style", Choose Icon Pack.
 Change shape as you want.

+ ## FAQs

+**Q: Why it says Device Unsupported?**
+**A:** Adaptive icons are introduced in Android 8.0.
+So, The Icon Pack only works on Android 8.0+ Devices.

+**Q: Why it is not working on my device?**
+**A:** It mainly works on AOSP Android 8.0 Based Firmware (Lineage OS, Resurrection Remix, AEX etc.).
+It's not guaranteed that the icon pack will work on Devices with Custom Shell.
+It's not the problem of Icon Pack, It's the Problem of OEM.
+By the way, you can get refund.

 ## **ICON PACKS:**